Extended BMS representations and strings

 5 Irreducible representations of BMS without the super rotations

 6 Summary and Discussion

 {\bf 2 Irreducible representations of $BMS_3$ }

 In this section, we construct the irreducible representations of $BMS_3$ which have the same rest frame momentum as those of the irreducible representations of the Poincar\'e group.
-The BMS$_3$ algebra [31,32] is given by
+The BMS$_3$ algebra [31,33] is given by

-where $J_n$ and $P_n$, $n=0,\pm 1, \pm 2, \ldots $ are the super translations and the super rotations, respectively and $Z_1$ and $Z_2$ are the possible central generators.
+where $J_n$ and $P_n$, $n=0,\pm 1, \pm 2, \ldots $ are the super rotations and the super translations, respectively and $Z_1$ and $Z_2$ are the possible central generators.
 All the generators in the above commutators are related by a minus sign to the commutators in equation (5.7) given in reference [18].
-The values of the central charges for three dimensional gravity in asymptotically flat spacetimes is given by $c_1=0$ and $c_2={3\over G}=-\langle Z_2 \rangle$
+The values of the central charges for three dimensional gravity in asymptotically flat spacetimes is given by $c_1=0$ and $c_2={3\over G}=-\langle Z_2 \rangle$.

 The Poincar\'e subalgebra in three dimensions has the generators ${\bf J}_{\mu\nu}$ and ${\bf P}_\mu$, $\mu,\nu=0,1,2$ which are contained in the $BMS_3$ generators $J_{-1}$, $J_0$, $J_1$, $P_{-1}$, $P_0$, $P_1$.
 The precise identification is given by